 Path to licensure: Please contact the education authorities in your state for requirements, procedure, and recommendations.

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program to better prepare students to meet new requirements.
+Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.

-Program coordinator: Gloria Stanton, CAGS
+Program coordinator: Gloria Stanton, CAGS 617-873-0226 • Gloria.Stanton@cambridgecollege.edu

-800-877-4723 x1226 • Gloria.Stanton@cambridgecollege.edu